Category Archives: Nursery

 Warning: Frost!

 Have your green thumbs been itching to get outdoors and into the dirt?
-Ours too, like they do every year once that sunshine hits us in the face.
-And yes, we’ve all heard that Victoria Day weekend is when we can start gardening again, but remember that Mother Nature is in charge of the schedule and some years are last frost can be as late as early June!
+Ours too, like they do every year once the sun starts coming out from behind the clouds.
+Typically, it’s safe to start planting outdoors around the Victoria Day weekend, but remember that Mother Nature is in charge of the schedule—some years we’ve had frost as late as early June!

 Read More